03 April 2020

 For a new manufacturer or supplier to break into the FMCG world is an almost insurmountable task.
 Generally, new market entrants start with the small corner shop retailers who have less market clout and build their sales slowly before making the step into the larger chains.

-The internet as a distribution strategy
+Web Shops - selling online as a distribution strategy

 In their efforts to present their customers with low prices without compromising their own margins too much, retail chains have exerted enormous pressure on suppliers.
 Thus encouraging some to avoid them altogether.
-And now with the rise of the the online sales model, many suppliers are setting-up their own web shops to avoid the pain of dealing with the commercial brutality of the major retailers.
+And now with the rise of of the online sales model, many suppliers are setting-up their own web shops to avoid the pain of dealing with the commercial brutality of the major retailers.

 Development of a distribution strategy should consider the online sales option.